grammyjs/website/site/docs/guide/filter-queries.md

 bot.on("message:left_chat_member:me");
 ```

-Note that while this syntactic sugar is useful to work with service messages, is should not be used to detect if someone actually joins or leaves a chat.
+Note that while this syntactic sugar is useful to work with service messages, it should not be used to detect if someone actually joins or leaves a chat.
 Services messages are messages that inform the users in the chat, and some of them will not be visible in all cases.
 For example, in large groups, there will not be any service messages about users that join or leave the chat.
 Hence, your bot may not notice this.